aepifanov/mos_mu/README.md

 ansible-playbook playbooks/verify_patches.yml --limit="cluster_1"
 ```

-You also gather common customizations to 'patches' folder and disable 'use_curret_customization'
+You also gather common customizations to 'patches' folder and disable 'use_current_customization'

 After that you can apply MU on environment
 ```
 ansible-playbook playbooks/apply_mu.yml --limit="cluster_1"
 ```

-this play book contained all previous steps as well, so it might be used from the begining.
+This play book contained all previous steps as well, so it might be used from the beginning.

 Rollback:
 ---------